oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * Adding more validation checks for datetimes ([#12121](https://github.com/oppia/oppia/issues/12121))
 * Implementing a process to ensure that external storage models linked to a storage model are updated in case of storage model deletion ([#10809](https://github.com/oppia/oppia/issues/10809))
 * Fixing `UnsentFeedbackEmailModel` entities with missing `GeneralFeedbackThreadModel`s and `GeneralFeedbackMessageModel`s ([#14966](https://github.com/oppia/oppia/issues/14966))
-* Fixing `GeneralSuggestionModel` that is marked as rejected but is missing final reviewer ID ([#14967](https://github.com/oppia/oppia/issues/14967))
+* Fixing `GeneralSuggestionModel` entities that are marked as rejected but are missing their final reviewer ID ([#14967](https://github.com/oppia/oppia/issues/14967))
 * Fixing `CompletedActivitiesModel` and `IncompleteActivitiesModel` to only reference existing and public explorations ([#14968](https://github.com/oppia/oppia/issues/14968))
 * Fixing `UserSubscriptionsModel` ([#14969](https://github.com/oppia/oppia/issues/14969))
 * Fixing `GeneralFeedbackMessageModel.feedback_thread_ids` to only reference existing `GeneralFeedbackThreadModel` ([#14971](https://github.com/oppia/oppia/issues/14971))
 * Fixing `ExpUserLastPlaythroughModel` has a few valdiation issues ([#14972](https://github.com/oppia/oppia/issues/14972))

-Other issues will arise after we run some of the validation jobs that we are currently working on.

-For clarity, this project **will not** entail writing any validation jobs from scratch, though in some cases it might require small modifications to the existing validation jobs (e.g. we might discover that, in some model property, we want to allow more values, and thus we need to modify the validation to allow more values).
-However, it does require writing jobs to fix the production data (based on known validation issues), running those jobs on a test instance, and then running those jobs in production.
+Note that this project **will not** entail writing new validation jobs from scratch, though in some cases it might require small modifications to the existing validation jobs.
+(For example, we might decide that, in some model property, we want to allow more values, and thus need to modify the validation job to account for that.)
+However, it does require writing jobs to fix production data (based on known validation issues), running those jobs on a test instance, and then running those jobs in production.

-**Size of this project:** medium (~175 hours) or large (~350 hours).

-<span style="text-decoration:underline;">Note</span>: We would recommend taking up this project as a longer-term one (e.g. until November) with fewer hours per week, since it can take time to verify the validations on a server with production data.
+**Size of this project:** medium (~175 hours) or large (~350 hours). <span style="text-decoration:underline;">Note</span>: We would recommend taking up this project as a longer-term one (e.g. until November) with fewer hours per week, since it can take time to verify the validations on a server with production data.

 **Potential Mentors:** @vojtechjelinek